AaronDRandolph/ChromeRiver-Sync-Service/README.md

 # Getting Started
 1. Clone the repository
 2. Download all of the required packages with the dotnet CLI using the 'dotnet restore' command.
-3. Set the following required environment variables
+3. Set the following required environment variables with values provided in keepass.
-    - IAM_PROD_CONNECTION_STRING
+    - IAM_PROD_CONNECTION_STRING (keypass name: IAM Database Production Credentials)
-    - NCI_LOCAL_CONNECTION_STRING
+    - NCI_LOCAL_CONNECTION_STRING (keypass name: NCI_LOCAL_CONNECTION_STRING)
         - Note: this will need to be environment based, or handled through the pipelines

 # Build and Test